-- 1. INTRODUCTION

-- 2. DEFINITIONS

-- 3. IPCC MATERIAL

-- 4. ASSESSMENT REPORTS, SYNTHESIS REPORTS, SPECIAL REPORTS AND METHODOLOGY REPORTS

-- 4.1 Convening a Scoping Meeting to Prepare Report Outline

-- 4.2 General Procedures for Preparing IPCC Reports
+- 1. INTRODUCTION - 2.
+DEFINITIONS - 3.
+IPCC MATERIAL - 4.
+ASSESSMENT REPORTS, SYNTHESIS REPORTS, SPECIAL REPORTS AND METHODOLOGY REPORTS - 4.1 Convening a Scoping Meeting to Prepare Report Outline - 4.2 General Procedures for Preparing IPCC Reports

-- 4.3 Preparation of Reports by the Working Groups and the Task Force on National Greenhouse Gas Inventories
+4.3 Preparation of Reports by the Working Groups and the Task Force on National Greenhouse Gas Inventories

 - 4.3.1 Compilation of Lists of Potential Coordinating Lead Authors, Lead Authors, Contributing Authors, Review Editors and of Government Focal Points

 - 4.3.2 Selection of Lead Authors

 - 4.3.3 Preparation of Draft Report

 - 4.3.4 Review

 - 4.3.4.1 First Review (by Experts)

 - 4.3.4.2 Second Review (by Governments and Experts)

 - 4.3.5 Preparation of Final Draft Report

-- 4.4 Preparation, Approval and Acceptance of Summaries for Policymakers and Adoption of Overview Chapters of Methodology Reports
+4.4 Preparation, Approval and Acceptance of Summaries for Policymakers and Adoption of Overview Chapters of Methodology Reports

 - 4.5 Acceptance of Reports

-- 4.6 Reports Approved and/or Adopted by the Panel

-- 4.6.1 The Synthesis Report
+- 4.6 Reports Approved and/or Adopted by the Panel 4.6.1 The Synthesis Report

 - 4.7 Addressing Possible Errors in Assessment Reports, Synthesis Reports, Special Reports and Methodology Reports

 - 5. TECHNICAL PAPERS

-- 6. IPCC SUPPORTING AND GUIDANCE MATERIAL
+- 6. IPCC SUPPORTING MATERIAL

+- 7. WORKSHOPS AND EXPERT MEETINGS

-- 6.1 IPCC Supporting Material
+- 7.1 IPCC Workshops and Expert Meetings

-- 6.2 Guidance material